A New Constraint on the Optical Depth from the Reionization History Independent of CMB Large-Scale E-Mode Polarization: Data

 \subsection{Constraints on Cosmic Reionization History}

 We use constraints on $\xHI$ at various redshifts derived from galaxy and quasar observations at $z\gtrsim5$ reported in the literature.
 In addition to Ly$\alpha$ forest and GRB/QSO/LBG damping-wing absorption measurements, we incorporate the latest constraints on reionization history derived from the redshift evolution of Ly$\alpha$ emission observed with JWST and Subaru, which were not used in previous studies \citep{elbers25, paoletti25, sims25}.
 We note that many $\xHI$ measurements are based on the same observational data.
 For example, the LBG spectrum used in \citet{curtislake23} is included in the sample of \citet{umeda25b}.
-Although these duplicated measurements were used in some previous studies, we avoid duplication and use the following latest results from the literature: \begin{itemize} \item Ly$\alpha$ damping-wing absorption of GRBs at $z=5.9-6.3$ \citep{totani06, totani14, fausey25} \item Ly$\alpha$ damping-wing absorption of QSOs at $z=6.0-7.5$ \citep{greig22, durovcikova24} \item Ly$\alpha$ damping-wing absorption of LBGs at $z=5-13$ \citep{umeda25b} \item Clustering properties of Ly$\alpha$ emitters at $z=5-7$ \citep{umeda25a} \item Evolution of the Ly$\alpha$ luminosity function at $z=5-7$ \citep{wold22, umeda25a} \item Evolution of the Ly$\alpha$ EW distribution at $z=5-14$ \citep{mason19a, jung20, whitler20, bolan22, kageura25} \item Dark gaps in the Ly$\beta$ forest at $z=5.5-6.0$ \citep{zhu22} \item Fraction of dark pixels in the Lyman-series forests at $z=4.9-6.2$ \citep{davies25} \end{itemize} Although the reionization history is well constrained at $z=5-8$, constraints are weaker at higher redshifts, especially at $z>10$.
+Although these duplicated measurements were used in some previous studies, we avoid duplication and use the following latest results from the literature: \begin{itemize} \item Ly$\alpha$ damping-wing absorption of GRBs at $z=5.9-6.3$ \citep{totani06, totani14, fausey25} \item Ly$\alpha$ damping-wing absorption of QSOs at $z=6.0-7.5$ \citep{greig22, durovcikova24} \item Ly$\alpha$ damping-wing absorption of LBGs at $z=5-13$ \citep{umeda25b} \item Clustering properties of Ly$\alpha$ emitters at $z=5-7$ \citep{umeda25a} \item Evolution of the Ly$\alpha$ luminosity function at $z=5-7$ \citep{wold22, umeda25a} \item Evolution of the Ly$\alpha$ EW distribution at $z=5-14$ \citep{mason19a, jung20, whitler20, bolan22, kageura25} \item Dark gaps in the Ly$\beta$ forest at $z=5.5-6.0$ \citep{zhu22} \item Fraction of dark pixels in the Lyman-series forests at $z=4.9-6.2$ \citep{davies25} \end{itemize} We confirm that the selection of datasets does not significantly affect the result (see Appendix \ref{sec:TM} for details).
+Although the reionization history is well constrained at $z=5-8$, constraints are weaker at higher redshifts, especially at $z>10$.
 To ensure that the reionization history remains a monotonically increasing function, we assume $\xHI>0.999$ ($1\sigma$ lower limit) at $z=15.0$, following \citet{elbers25}.
 We note that the neutral fraction at $z=15$ is close to unity in most reionization models \citep{ishigaki18, finkelstein19, mason19b, naidu20, munoz24, asthana25, kageura25, qin25}.